nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/logic.md

 # Logic
-The basics of any program (python or not) is some basic logic that can be applied and worked upon to create simple to advanced programs.
-We will take a look at some of the basic logic flows.
+The basics of any program (Python or not) are some logical fundamentals that can be applied and worked upon to create a wide range of programs.
+We will take a look at some of the logic flows.

 ## If Statement
 An `if` statement evaluates an expression to `True` or `False`.
-If the result of the expression is `True`, we do something.
+If the result of the expression is `True`, we take some action.
 We can also make it do something in the `False` scenario.

 ```python
 x = 5